Last updated on March 27th, 2020 at 11:35 am

 If you’d rather skip my (very helpful, I think) tips and tricks, essential cooking info, and similar recipe ideas – and get straight to this delicious easy Cucumber Pineapple Rum Punch recipe – simply scroll to the bottom of the page where you can find the printable recipe card.

-There are a lot of alcoholic punch recipes out there but this one is different.
+There are a lot of rum punch recipes out there but this one is different.
 I use fresh pineapple, cucumber, and some celery to round it out.
-Blending the fresh produce instead of using canned or bottled juices keeps in more of the vitamins and fiber.
+Blending the fresh produce instead of using canned or bottled juices keeps in more of the vitamins and fiber and less added refined sugar.

 This post may contain affiliate links.
 I earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 Your purchase helps support this blog at no additional cost to you and allows me to continue bringing you delicious recipes and funny stories.
 For my entire disclosure policy click here.

 The best brunch drinks are those that are fun, festive, and delicious.
-This pineapple cucumber rum punch is all of these things and more!
+This easy rum drink is all of these things and more!
+Perfect for bridal and baby showers too.

 To make this punch even more “extra,” garnish with fancy ice cubes.
 I use a silicone mold like this one to make ice cubes out of sparkling water and include slices of pineapple and cucumber.
 These are not only fun for punch but think about adding them to your regular water or iced tea!